BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Requires that this object is *not* visible from the ego or the given `Point`/`OrientedPoint`.

 Similarly to :sampref:`visible [from ({Point} | {OrientedPoint})]`, this specifier can optionally position the object uniformly at random over all points that could result in a non-visible object (note that the above requirement will ensure the object is in fact not-visible).

+.. versionchanged:: 3.0

+    This specifier now specifies position uniformly randomly over all points that could result in a non-visible object.
+This accounts for objects who's position might be out of the visible region, but who have a portion of their occupied space visible (e.g. a corner that is visible), which could be generated with the previous semantics (and now will not).

 .. _(left | right) of {vector} [by {scalar}]:
 .. _left of: